Oglet: History

 The earliest known human activity at Oglet is in prehistoric times, possibly Mesolithic and Bronze Age, based upon flint artefacts found in the area.
 Furthermore, a Roman coin (a Denarius of Septimius Severus) and a brooch are amongst other pre-medieval archaeological discoveries.
 However, its history does not intensify until the Late Middle Ages.

 Based on the etymology of Oglet, it's believed that the area was oak woodland late into the Anglo-Saxon period.
-Unlike neighbouring Speke, Oglet is not mentioned in the Doomesday Book; it first appears by name in written records of the late 1200s.
+Unlike neighbouring Speke, Oglet is not mentioned in the Domesday Book; it first appears by name in written records of the late 1200s.
 It is thought to be a case of a shrunken medieval village.
 An abundance of archaeological finds, particularly pottery, as well as evidence of medieval strip fields in the wider proximity of the hamlet, suggests that it was originally a larger settlement during the later Middle Ages that shrunk during the post-medieval period, ending up concentrated on just a single no through road, Oglet Lane.
 Records from the 14th century through to the 16th century chronicle areas of Oglet being regularly transferred between different local aristocrats of the time, frequently involving the Norris, Molyneux and Ireland families; in 1334, they came together in making Oglet/Speke's eastern boundary official, going by a medieval feature known as the "Ditch of Spek".
 Many years of agricultural developments have destroyed any evidence of earthworks from those times, however.

 Oglet's woodland sections had been partly cleared by the mid 1600s; between 1710 and 1719 it underwent a more intensive period of felling to make way for more areas of farming.
 By the late 18th century, Oglet had been all but cleared of its woodland.
 By this time, the hamlet consisted of mostly enclosed pasture fields (many in use since medieval times) and ~10 properties fronting Oglet Lane.
 The entire township was minute at the start of the 19th century; a mere 37 properties comprised Speke and Oglet in 1811.
 During this century, the only holdings to survive until the modern day, Yew Tree Farm and Oglet Farm, were established, but Oglet continued to shrink overall; the amount of fields and buildings present in the hamlet had halved by the close of the 1800s.